MichaelNasello/nnFromScratch/README.md

 model is executed, and the gradients of all model parameters are computed.
 The optimizer is responsible for updating parameter values with these gradients.
 Currently, two optimizers are
 defined: `SGD` and `Adam`.
 These implementations can be found at `nn/optimizers.py`.
-Several techniques are used to accelerate/improve the convergence of the model, including *weight decay*, *momentum*, exponentially weighted moving averages of gradients, etc.
+Several techniques are used to accelerate/improve the convergence of the model, including *momentum* and *exponentially weighted moving averages* of gradients, etc.